Wood Burning Guide

 Wood Burning Scale 1

-A good quality fuel-producing wood.
+Maple trees make a good quality firewood.
 Good flame and heat.

 Wood Burning Scale 4